SpectoLabs/hoverfly/docs/pages/tutorials/randomlatency/randomlatency.rst

     Please carefully read through :ref:`middleware` alongside these tutorials to gain a high-level understanding of what we are about to cover.

-We will use a python script to apply a random delay of less than one second to every response in a simulation.
+We will use a Python script to apply a random delay of less than one second to every response in a simulation.

+Before you proceed, please ensure that you have Python installed.

 Let's begin by writing our middleware.
 Save the following as ``middleware.py``: